Jemeni11/FicRadar/README.md

 > You must be logged in to the forum for data to be extracted.

-1. Navigate to a supported user profile page and copy the url.
+1. Navigate to a supported user profile page and copy the URL.
 2. Click the FicRadar icon.
 3. Paste the URL or, upload a supported file.
 See the [supported files](#supported-files) section for more info.
-4. The extension will open a new tab and scan for fanfiction links.
+4. The extension will open a new tab and scrape the author's forum activity for fanfiction links.
 5. Export the results in your preferred format.

 ### Supported Files

-- [TalesTrove](https://www.github.com/Jemeni11/TalesTrove) TXT (Both Linksonly and regular) and JSON
+- [TalesTrove](https://www.github.com/Jemeni11/TalesTrove) TXT (Regular.
+LinksOnlyTXT isn't supported) and JSON
 - TXT file with line breaks separating each link, or with lines like: `Author Link: https://...`
 - JSON files with a `authorLink` field.

 ### Example Workflows

-Downloading the stories gotten:
+Downloading the stories found:

 #### With [fichub-cli](https://github.com/FicHub/fichub-cli)